-Harriet Chavasse of Thakeham Furniture takes a closer look at the unique character of English oak and its important place as a key material in the country’s furniture making.
+Harriet Chavasse of Thakeham Furniture takes a closer look at the unique character of the wood in English oak furniture and its important place as a key material in the country’s furniture making.

 In England, well into the 19th century, the commonest method of converting timber into planks was by means of a long saw with a handle at each end, worked by two men, one of whom would often be standing below the log in a pit.
 Such timber is known as “pit-sawn”, and the unfinished back or interior boards of many a piece of furniture show its distinctive parallel saw marks.

 The most obvious method of converting a log into planks is simply to slice it into parallel layers; This is known as plain sawing, and gave rise to the expression “run of the mill”.
 In order to produce planks with the sought-after medullary figure, the log would be “quarter-cut”: it was first divided lengthwise into quarters, then planks were sawn from each quarter.
 Boards created this way are also less likely to warp, and were used as show wood.

 This charming oak dresser base dates from the 19th century, and has a lovely colour and old wax patina.